Carlozzzzz/cv/README.md

 ### Description
-CV is created by Dr. Angela of [Udemy](https://www.udemy.com/share/1013gG3@tLxWON-53JjqHqOdQZiV9ukpS0Ax9A9IEvguvxgiNgAORXdll0AEF1Swq7V4HsBy_A==/) which will help you the basic of HTML 5.
+CV is created by Dr. Angela of [Udemy](https://www.udemy.com/share/1013gG3@tLxWON-53JjqHqOdQZiV9ukpS0Ax9A9IEvguvxgiNgAORXdll0AEF1Swq7V4HsBy_A==/) which will help you understand and make a grasp of the basic of HTML 5.

 ### Links
 - [Source code](https://github.com/Carlozzzzz/cv)